nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 1**

-Say you just received the details of the annual parent-teacher meeting at Alice's school.
+Let's say you just received the details of the annual parent-teacher meeting at Alice's school.
 You can follow the steps below to add the appointment to ParentPal.

 Steps: